African countries urged to use vaccines quickly after expiry confusion

 “My appeal to member states is: if we are doing our part to mobilise these vaccines, you do your part and use the vaccines,” John Nkengasong, director of the Africa Centres for Disease Control and Prevention (Africa CDC), told a news conference.

-Malawi plans to destroy more than 16,000 doses of AstraZeneca's (AZN.L) vaccine manufactured by the Serum Institute of India because the shots were not administered before the April 13 expiry date on the packaging.
-The doses were supplied via the AU thanks to a donation from telecoms group MTN (MTNJ.J) read more
+Malawi plans to destroy more than 16,000 doses of AstraZeneca’s vaccine manufactured by the Serum Institute of India because the shots were not administered before the April 13 expiry date on the packaging.
+The doses were supplied via the AU thanks to a donation from telecoms group MTN

 South Sudan has set aside 59,000 doses supplied by the AU and does not plan to use them because of the same expiry issue, a government official told Reuters last week.